 - 1. Breathe in naturally. - 2.
-Breathe out slowly, making the exhalation longer than the inhalation. - 3.
-Keep going, making the exhalation longer than the inhalation. - 4.
+Breathe out slowly, making the exhalation longer than the inhalations. - 3.
+Keep going, making the exhalations longer than the inhalations. - 4.
 Notice how you feel. - Lengthening the exhalation tends to have a calming effect on the mind and body.